Nuno-Jesus/Make-A-Make/README.md

 $(notdir names…)
 ```

 Extracts the non-directory part of every file contained in `names`.
-The non-directory part is considered to be all the characters from the last `\` is found (not including it).
+The non-directory part is considered to be all the characters from the last `/` (not including it) to the end.

 Here's an example ([code/21-dir-example](code/21-dir-example)):